-The TNR program is a large part of what Kitty Cat PALS does to stop the cat overpopulation, improve the lives of feral cats and provide rural property owners with an effective and environmental friendly approach to eliminate vermin.
+The TNR program is a large part of what Kitty Cat Prevent A Litter Society does to stop the cat overpopulation, improve the lives of feral cats and provide rural property owners with an effective and environmentally friendly approach to eliminate vermin.
 T.N.R stands for trap-neuter-return.

-An average cat can have approx.12 – 20 kittens in one year (3 litters).
+An average cat can have approx. 12 – 20 kittens in one year (3 litters).
 During her productive life, one female cat could have more than 100 kittens.
 In only seven years, a single pair of cats and their offspring can produce as many as 420,000 kittens.
-With 2900 cats spayed in only 8 years, it has made a huge impact on the local cat population.
+With over 6000 cats spayed in only 10 years, it has made a huge impact on the local cat population.

 Cats are caught, spayed or neutered, vaccinated, treated for fleas and worms and returned to the colony.
-Sick cats will be removed from the colony and treated or if necessary euthanized.
+Sick cats will be removed from the colony and treated.
 The colony cats are given food, and provided with a place to sleep.

 It has proven that such managed colonies are healthier and eventually “age out”.
 It is a win/win situation for property owners and cats.
 If cats are living in unsafe situations or cannot remain on the property, we move them to a farm that is looking for “working cats”.
 Working cats take care of rodent situations for farm owners.

-The program has been in operation since 8 years and has helped at least 500 feral cats.
+The program has been in operation 10 years and has helped at least 800 feral cats.

 The program is delivered entirely by volunteers.
 There are trappers that go out to catch the cats, intake volunteers that take care of the cats while recovering from surgery, and volunteers who return the cats to their colony post recovery.